awsdocs/aws-control-tower-guide/doc_source/getting-started-with-control-tower.md

 1. Provide a unique email address for this account\.

-#### Optionally configure KMS keys<a name="configure-kms-keys"></a>
+#### Optionally configure AWS KMS keys<a name="configure-kms-keys"></a>

-If you wish to encrypt and decrypt your resources with a KMS encryption key, select the checkbox\.
+If you wish to encrypt and decrypt your resources with an AWS KMS encryption key, select the checkbox\.
 If you have existing keys, you'll be able to select them from identifiers displayed in a dropdown menu\.
 You can generate a new key by choosing **Create a key**\.
 You can add or change a KMS key any time you update your landing zone\.

 When you select **Set up landing zone**, AWS Control Tower performs a pre\-check to validate your KMS key\.
 The key must meet these requirements:
 + Enabled
 + Symmetric
-+ Not a multi\-region key
++ Not a multi\-Region key
 + Has correct permissions added to the policy
 + Key is in the management account